Isalifestyle/Halllalify/README.md

-# Project Name
+# Halllalify

-Brief description of what this project does and what problem it solves.
-This section should be short and sweet, outlining the purpose of the project.

----
+This is a project from the CodeCademy Full Stack career path.
+NOTE The initial realease of this project is not finished---

 ## Table of Contents
 - [Installation](#installation)